tenoeight/wfs-projects/README.md

-# List of project created in video
+# List of projects created in video

 <table>
   <tr>